-STEP 3: Make Your Self Love List
+STEP 3: Make Your Self-Love List

 STEP 4: Drop Off Your Child(ren) and Savor The Freedom

 After your kiddos have been settled into their childcare and you are alone, take a moment to savor this feeling of freedom.
-It’s okay and totally normal to feel a bit confused, maybe even sad, particularly if this is a new experience for you.
+It’s okay and normal to feel confused, maybe even sad, particularly if this is a new experience for you.
 But remember that the healthier you are, the healthier they will be.
-Remind yourself that it is good to practice self-care and to take time for yourself, apart from your children.
+Remind yourself that it is good to practice self-care and take time for yourself, apart from your children.
 If you have to, write this truth down or speak it out loud as a prayer, intention, or on a phone call with a trusted friend.